Kusuma19072001/LUMA-2.0/README.md

 1. Ensure all dependencies are installed: `npm install`
 2. Check TypeScript errors: `npm run build`
 3. Verify Node.js version is 18 or higher
+4. Clear node_modules and reinstall: `rm -rf node_modules package-lock.json && npm install`

+### Voice Features Not Working

+If voice input/output doesn't work:
+1. Ensure you're using a browser that supports Web Speech API (Chrome, Edge, Safari)
+2. Check browser permissions for microphone access
+3. Verify HTTPS connection (required for microphone access in most browsers)

+### Database Not Initializing

+If the database fails to initialize:
+1. Check browser console for specific error messages
+2. Clear browser storage: Open DevTools > Application > Clear storage
+3. Ensure IndexedDB is enabled in your browser settings
+4. Try in an incognito/private window to rule out extension conflicts

 ## 📝 Development Guidelines

 ### Code Style

 - Use TypeScript for all new files
-- Follow React best practices
+- Follow React best practices and hooks patterns
-- Use Tailwind CSS for styling (no component libraries)
+- Use Tailwind CSS for styling (no component libraries like Ant Design, MUI, or Chakra UI)
 - Maintain type safety throughout
 - Use functional components with hooks
+- Follow the existing project structure and naming conventions

 ### Adding New Features